 Wuhayshi was one of several senior AQAP leaders killed in the drone campaign in 2015.
 Others have perished since.
 But AQAP has quickly filled their positions with other al Qaeda veterans, including Raymi, Ibrahim al Qosi (a former Guantanamo detainee), Ibrahim al Banna (discussed below), and others.
 Most of AQAP's insurgency organization, including its middle management, has not been systematically targeted.
-Therefore, the organization as a whole has not been systematically targeted.
-Therefore, the organization as a whole has not been systematically targeted.
+Therefore, the organization as a whole has not been systematically degraded.
 AQAP still threatens the West, but most of its resources are devoted to waging the insurgency and building a state inside Yemen.
 Recently, the U.S. has stepped up its air campaign, launching 40 or more airstrikes against AQAP this month.
 Those airstrikes are intended, in part, to weaken AQAP's guerrilla army.
 But it will require more than bombings to do that.
 Without an effective government representing most of the Sunni tribes and people, AQAP will continue to position itself as the legitimate ruler in many areas of Yemen.